 - SlideShare14+ Best PowerPoint SlideShare Presentation ExamplesLaura Spencer

-make sure you get the most from the PowerPoint templates you select:
+We've already mentioned some of the advantages of using a PowerPoint template to create your presentation.
+Here are three tips to make sure you get the most from the PowerPoint templates you select:

 1. Don't Fall Into the Free Templates Trap

-- Little to no support.
+- Little to No Support.
 Often free templates don't have support or aren't updated.
 If you run into problems, you're on your own.

-- Lack of uniqueness.
+- Lack of Uniqueness.
 Since free templates are available to everyone, it's more likely your audience will have seen the template before.

-- Limited slide designs.
+- Limited Slide Designs.
 Free templates are often limited to only a few simple slide designs that you may or may not be able to use.

 2. Look for a Reputable Template Provider

 Each template offers the flexibility and design options you need to make your presentation really unique.

 3. Do Incorporate Creative Elements

-adapt to your own needs.
-Here are a few PowerPoint presentation examples:
+This is exactly where pre-built templates can help.
+Many templates include pre-designed creative elements that you can simply adapt to your own needs.
+Here are a few creative PowerPoint presentation examples: